sal55/langs/pcl/readme.md

 No other targets are in the pipeline (next could be x64 on Linux, and possibly ARM64 at some future point).
 Outputs which were briefly considered:

 * Binary PCL files
 * PCL interpreter (every such project seems to have one of these).
-I look to do these properly and with performance in mind, but it would take too much effort.
+I like to do these properly and with performance in mind, but it would take too much effort.
 Maybe, if was done in-hand with a debugger.
 * Run in-memory.
 Fixing up native code to run immediately instead of creating an EXE file.
 However, writing an EXE then invoking the executable is two lines of code, so little benefit.
 * OBJ format, sometimes of use to combine my code with other languages'.
 This can actually be added, but it would need my AA assembler.